 Nosework Classes & Drop-ins

-As of January 2021, masks are required for all nosework classes and drop-ins.
+As of July 2021, masks are no longer required for outdoor nosework classes and drop-ins.

 - Students should wait in their cars until just before class, and enter when I open the door.